junxit/us-congress-bills-116/metadata.md

 - 2020-02-26 — Introduced in House
 - 2020-02-26 — Introduced in House
 - 2020-02-26 — Referred to the House Committee on Oversight and Reform.
+- 2020-09-16 — Committee Consideration and Mark-up Session Held.
+- 2020-09-16 — Ordered to be Reported by Unanimous Consent.
+- 2020-12-10 — Committee on Oversight and Reform discharged.
+- 2020-12-10 — Committee on Oversight and Reform discharged.
+- 2020-12-10 — Considered by unanimous consent. (consideration: CR H7135)
+- 2020-12-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-10 — Ms. Kelly (IL) asked unanimous consent to discharge from committee and consider.
+- 2020-12-10 — On passage Passed without objection. (text: CR H7135)
+- 2020-12-10 — Passed/agreed to in House: On passage Passed without objection.(text: CR H7135)